Whiteknight/parrot-linear-algebra/README.md

     parrot-nqp setup.nqp test
     parrot-nqp setup.nqp install

-Testing only works if you have Parrot-Test installed on your system.
+Testing only works if you have Rosella installed on your system.
 To install, you may need root privileges on your system.
 There is currently no known way to build or deploy PLA on Windows.

-== DIRECTORY STRUCTURE ==
+## Directory Structure

     + /
         + dynext/      : Location for generated libraries